WebAssembly/component-model/design/mvp/Async.md

 `f2: func() -> future` would convey *two* events: first, the return of `f2`, at which point the caller receives the readable end of a `future` that, when successfully read, conveys the completion of a second event.

-From a [structured-concurrency](#structured-concurrency) perspective, the readable and writable ends of streams and futures are leaves of the async call tree.
-Unlike subtasks, the parent of the readable ends of streams and future *can* change over time (when transferred via function call, as mentioned above).
-However, there is always *some* parent `Task` and this parent `Task` is prevented from orphaning its children using the same reference-counting guard mentioned above for subtasks.

 The [Stream State] and [Future State] sections describe the runtime state maintained for streams and futures by the Canonical ABI.